 Safest possible procedure for people with a previous heart surgery

 Better quality of life post-surgery

-Currently, this procedure is reserved for the people whose bodies are too weak to undergo an open heart surgery.
-Therefore, the majority of the patients who undergo TAVI are over 70 years.
-Apart from these aged patients, here are some other cases for which TAVI is the best alternative to the complicated surgical procedures:
+Currently, tavr procedure is reserved for the people whose bodies are too weak to undergo an open heart surgery.
+Therefore, the majority of the patients who undergo tavr surgery are over 70 years.
+Apart from these aged patients, here are some other cases for which transcatheter aortic valve replacement is the best alternative to the complicated surgical procedures: